alex8088/electron-vite-docs/packages/en-US/docs/guide/assets.md

 ## Public Directory

 The public directory defaults to `<root>/resources`, dedicated to the main process and preload scripts.
-It can be configured via the `main.build.publicDir` and `preload.build.publicDir` option.
+It can be configured via the `main.publicDir` and `preload.publicDir` option.

 If you have assets such as `icons`, `executables`, `wasm files`, etc., you can put them in this directory.